 If you are interested in donating securities, there are several ways to make the transfer, electronically being the most common.

 After arranging the stock transfer with your financial adviser or broker please call our representative Dean Meyers, Edward Jones, Muncie, IN at (765) 288-4333 or (800) 441-6966.
 He will provide all of the pertinent details for the transfer of your securities.

-Please be sure to contact Don Ford, Director of Development, at the Mission once your receipt has been received.
+Please be sure to contact Frank Baldwin, Executive Director, at the Mission once your receipt has been received.
 This is very important, especially if the gift has been transferred electronically to our account or a certificate has been issued in the name of Muncie Mission, since your name will not be associated with your donation.
 We would also like to say “thank you” personally as well as provide you with an acknowledgement letter for your tax purposes.

 Please note, individual financial circumstances will vary.
 As with all tax and estate planning, please consult your attorney or estate specialist.